patmccormack/3530project3/README.md

 ### Instructions:

+Clion is recommended in ordered to run this program

 When the file is run, there are 4 options.

 For options 1, 3, and 4, you can just select those options